Lombiq/NodeJs-Extensions/Readme.md

 1. [Styles](Docs/Styles.md)
 2. JavaScript - coming soon

-For even more examples and a mixed setup of default and non-default paths, please check out our dedicated [Samples](Lombiq.NodeJs.Extensions.Samples/Readme.md) project.
+Please check out our dedicated [Samples](Lombiq.NodeJs.Extensions.Samples/Readme.md) project to see the integration in action.

 The [NuGet Samples](Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md) project serves as an example of how to use `Lombiq.NodeJs.Extensions` from its NuGet package.